<?xml version="1.0" encoding="UTF-8"?>

 <image:title>Historic Sites</image:title>

-<image:caption>TRAMP HOUSE - (photo courtesy of Darlene Frances.)
+<image:caption>TRAMP HOUSE located on Winchester Rd, across from the Richmond Public Library.
 This one room dwelling housed many “tramps” who passed through town during the first half of the 20th century.
 Severe economic conditions and high unemployment caused hundreds of thousands of people to take to the roads and railroads seeking work, handouts, food and shelter.
 Many towns built simple one room hostels where these vagrants were given a free meal and a bed before being urged to move on.
-The Richmond Tramp House, one of only a few remaining in the State of New Hampshire, serves as a mini museum recalling a significant era in Richmond's history and culture.</image:caption>
+The Richmond Tramp House, one of only a few remaining in the State of New Hampshire, serves as a mini museum recalling a significant era in Richmond's history and culture.
+Photo courtesy of Darlene Frances.</image:caption>

 </image:image>